Golodass: Traditions

-It is celebrates when the wheat is ripened and fully ready to harvest.
-It is very old tradition to welcome the grains of wheat at homes.
-The people feel very happy on this cultural day.
-In the early morning all the people wake up and after having breakfast they get ready to celebrate the ginani.
-The aged men or women of the village gather at a place and come to wheat fields.
-From the fields they get some grains of wheat and put them into a bow having full of “diltar”.
-After that one by one they take a sip of Lasi in a wooden spoon.
+The festivals of the village include Nowruz, which marks the first day of spring and the beginning of the year in Iranian calendar.
+It is celebrated on the day of the astronomical vernal equinox, which usually occurs on March 21 or the previous/following day depending on where it is observed.
+Geenani, which is celebrates when the wheat is ripened and fully ready to harvest.
+In the early morning, people wake up and after having breakfast they get ready to celebrate the ginani.
+The aged men or women of the village gather at a wheat fields.
+From the fields they get grains of wheat and put them into a bow having full of “diltar”.
+After that one by one they take a sip of lasi in a wooden spoon.
 Women makes different dishes at homes especially rice, meat or chicken.
 A local dish is prepared on this day is “giyaling”, wisken is eaten by dipping it in melted butter.
-Giyaling is very tasty dish and all the people like it very much.
-Also people celebrate very much on this day.
+DumanKhiya, the second most important crop of Punial is maize.
+It is cultivated in the mid of May and harvested in October.
+As the weather becomes cold after the month of October and crop is also ready to harvest in this month.
+When all the fields become empty at the end of October, people let their animals to fees on the open fields.
+No one is restricted to move on any field.
+All the animals are freely feed on the fields.
+After one week this cultural day is celebrated.
+Women make different local dishes on this day especially “GhoomFullai”.